 To make your practical Aikido techniques work in a street situation, you will need to adapt them a little.
-Often, this may be just a small, but very important change to how you practise now.
+Often, just a small, but very important change to how you practise now.

-My Aikido Success Blueprint shows you how to develop your aiki skills much faster.
-A massive collection of knowledge, ideal for beginners, seasoned students, and even instructors.
+Aikido Success Blueprint shows you how to develop your aiki skills much faster.
+A massive collection of knowledge, ideal for seasoned students.
 Plus Key Action Steps!

 If we take a look at positive ikkyo, the moment just before an attack is launched, you pre-empt that attack.
 This means that you go forward and attack the forehead, with both palms, and the 'attacker' reacts by putting their hands up to protect their face.

 If they raise their hands to protect their face, then you usually go into ikkyo and take control of their wrist and elbow.
 This gives you the ability to break the attackers balance to the rear, and turn them around.